marcthomas/Nmp/README.md

 The file "nmpScriptFile.txt" will be output by Nmp because the command line host defaults to naming the output file the same as the input file with the trailing file extension removed.
 You can add a file extension from within a script by using the #.setOutputExtension(.ext) macro.

 ### Visual Studio Custom Tool:
-You will need the command line versions of Nmp (nmp.exe) in your path - if you have everything installed in the same diretory (as would be the case if you download the pre-built binaries in the zip file) you're good to go.
+You will need the command line versions of Nmp (nmp.exe) in your path - if you have everything installed in the same directory (as would be the case if you download the pre-built binaries in the zip file) you're good to go.
 In the install directory you need to run the macro script file "NmpRegister.reg.nmp" through nmp.exe.

       nmp NmpRegister.reg.nmp